ahege/net.asam.openscenario.expr/README.md

     - ${(unsignedShort) $doubleValue}
     - ${(int) $doubleValue}
 * Implicit conversion is applied where information loss is not an issue.
 * The operators are intentionally limited.
-Simple operations in a sceanrio file should be possible while complex calculations should not expressed in a scenario file but externally.
+Simple operations in a scenario file should be possible while complex calculations should not expressed in a scenario file but externally.
 * Other mathematical operators/functions might be added in the future.

 ## General implementation restrictions